List and Timeline of Influential and Notable Chinese Emperors by Dynasties

 This article lists the main achievements and the most notable characteristics of important emperors of China after the Qin Dynasty (221 BC — 207 BC).

-The first emperor of China, established Qin Dynasty and Centralized System, unified language, currency, measurement and road system, constructed Great Wall to defend against Xiongnu, and the Terracotta Army to guard his mausoleum.
+The first emperor of China, established Qin Dynasty and Centralized System, unified currency, language, measurement, and road system, and constructed Great Wall to defend against Xiongnu and the Terracotta Army to guard his mausoleum.

 Qin Er Shi

 Snatched the throne after having killed most of his siblings, ruled the country with tyranny, and caused large-scale rebellions from nobles to peasants, which later ended the Qin Dynasty.